asallh/asallh/README.md

 🔭 I’m currently working on a Pokemon Companion app which allows users to quickly find pokemon and general information  required all in one place, to allow for quick responses as opposed to various google searches!

-🌱 I’m currently learning Concurrency with Javascript and HTTP and API usaage!
+🌱 I’m currently learning HTTP and API usage!

 📫 How to reach me: I can be reached at ajaypalsallh@gmail.com